What is Loop node

 (c)Data availability is the first condition for execution of the self-loop, irrespective of the options choosen for execution.

-- Design the Process Flow and self link the node where you want to implement the Self-loop.In this case, self-loop is applied on GET node.
+Design the processflow and self link the node where you want to implement the Self-loop.In this case, self-loop is applied on Mapper node.

-- On linking the GET node with self loop, the self loop configuration window opens.
+On linking the Mapper node with self loop, the self loop configuration window opens.
 Select the execution order of the Self-Loop as

 Number of Occurences.